Drug rehabilitation: Counseling

 Traditional addiction treatment is based primarily on counseling.

 Counselors help individuals with identifying behaviors and problems related to their addiction.
 It can be done on an individual basis, but it's more common to find it in a group setting and can include crisis counseling, weekly or daily counseling, and drop-in counseling supports.
 Counselors are trained to develop recovery programs that help to reestablish healthy behaviors and provide coping strategies whenever a situation of risk happens.
 It's very common to see them also work with family members who are affected by the addictions of the individual, or in a community to prevent addiction and educate the public.
 Counselors should be able to recognize how addiction affects the whole person and those around him or her.

 Counseling is also related to "Intervention"; a process in which the addict's family and loved ones request help from a professional to get an individual into drug treatment.

 This process begins with a professionals' first goal: breaking down denial of the person with the addiction.
 Denial implies a lack of willingness from the patients or fear to confront the true nature of the addiction and to take any action to improve their lives, instead of continuing the destructive behavior.
 Once this has been achieved, the counselor coordinates with the addict's family to support them in getting the individual to drug rehabilitation immediately, with concern and care for this person.
 Otherwise, this person will be asked to leave and expect no support of any kind until going into drug rehabilitation or alcoholism treatment.
 An intervention can also be conducted in the workplace environment with colleagues instead of family.

-One approach with limited applicability is the sober coach.
-In this approach, the client is serviced by the provider(s) in his or her home and workplace—for any efficacy, around-the-clock—who functions much like a nanny to guide or control the patient's behavior.